 If hiking is your thing, there are any number of trails in our area with varied ambiances for your enjoyment.
 The Homestead Trail will take you on tour of active farming fields.
 The Dunelands Trail explores the ecology of our sand dunes, while Cavendish Beach Trail takes you for a stroll in the woods at Cavendish Grove.
 Even some sections of the Confederation Trail make their way close to the resort area.

 PEI is home to some of the best golfing in Canada, and many golf courses are just a stone’s throw from our cottages.
-When staying at Sundance for your golf trip, there is no need to concern yourself with booking your tee times.
-Just tell us which courses you would like, your preferred tee times and let us take care of the details at no extra cost to you.

 A few minutes away from our cottages you will find a number of restaurants to satisfy every palate.
 From family restaurants such as Chez Yvonne’s to traditional lobster suppers at Fisherman’s Wharf and New Glasgow Lobster Supper, it’s all here just waiting for your appetite.

 With so many things to see and do on Prince Edward Island, it’s impossible to list them all.
 When exploring, keep your eyes peeled for those little gems found all over the island.

 - Bottle Houses at Cape-Egmont.
 That’s right, houses made entirely of glass bottle.